Disclaimer: This post has been written in a collaboration with Mintent who kindly offered their product demo.

-2. It lets you create sub calendars for different groups or regions, which can then be viewed on a global or unified calendar.
+2. Lets you create sub-calendars for different groups or regions, which can then be viewed on a global or unified calendar

-3. It automates your workflow, so people are notified when content is pushed to their stage.
+3. Automates your workflow, so people are notified when content is pushed to their stage

-4. Its draft editor allows people to send comments or share documents – leading to realtime collaboration, quicker revisions, and fewer emails
+4. Draft editor allows people to send comments or share documents – leading to real-time collaboration, quicker revisions, and fewer emails

-5. It integrates with WordPress, social media, and other sales and marketing automation tools, allowing you to fuel your content marketing ecosystem from one platform.
+5. Integrates with WordPress, social media, and other sales and marketing automation tools, allowing you to fuel your content marketing ecosystem from one platform

-6. It’s easier to publish content, and then track its success through built-in analytics tools.
+6. With Mintent it’s easier to publish content, and then track its success through built-in analytics tools.